 Ohh, and wire.
 A spool of it. preferably two colors.

-Well, lay them all out on your work table like the picture below and measure out your wires.
+Well, lay them all out on your work table like the picture above and measure out your wires.
 Remember that space is a premium inside these hilts and a little extra wire here and there tends to eat up all that space.

 Where it makes sense, go ahead and solder up parts and wires together.